-Some sunglasses come with the added benefit of a multi-purpose anti-reflective coating (anti-glare).
+Some sunglasses come with the added benefit of a multi-purpose Anti-reflective Coating (anti-glare).
 This coating is applied to the back surface of sunglasses lenses and eliminates glare and reflections from the sunlight reflecting into your eyes from the back surface of tinted lenses when the sun is behind you.
-We sell many brands and models which feature a multi-purpose anti-reflective coating including Ray-Ban, Oakley and our own Feel Good Collection.
+We sell many brands and models which feature a multi-purpose Anti-reflective Coating, including Ray-Ban, Oakley and our own Feel Good Collection.

 Our gradient lenses are dark at the top and gradually get lighter towards the bottom.
 They are an excellent choice for driving as the darker top part of the lens offers protection against the bright sunlight, while the clear bottom allows the wearer to see the dashboard easily.

 Mirrored lenses improve visual comfort in bright conditions and feature a highly reflective surface on the front layer of the lens.
 They come in a single colour of an iridescent mix of two or more-coloured lenses and will add a stylish aesthetic to your look.
-The mirror coating is a “one way” coating on the outside and the wearer will see one of the standard tints (grey, brown or green), regardless of the colour on the exterior of the lenses.
+The mirror coating is a “one way” coating on the outside and the wearer will see one of the standard tints (grey, brown or green) regardless of the colour on the exterior of the lenses.

 Photochromic lenses feature tints which darken when exposed to UV light.
 Sunglasses with photochromic tints are a great choice for a range of environments as they eliminate glare, improve visual acuity, enhance contrast, and prevent eye strain while offering 100% UVA and UVB protection.
-They are a great choice for hiking, golfing, gardening, and biking but are not so great for driving as the windshields of a car block the UV light.
+They are a great choice for hiking, golfing, gardening, and biking but are not so great for driving as the windscreen of a car blocks the UV light.